Best Things to Do in Granada, Spain

 Royal Chapel (Capilla Real)

-The chapel also houses the tomb of Ferdinand and Isabella along with sarcophagi of other Spanish nobles.
+Explore the Capilla Real crypt, where the tombs of Spanish monarchs (including Ferdinand and Isabella) lie, along with the sarcophagi of other Spanish nobles.

 Catch authentic flamenco dances in the Gypsy Quarter (Sacromonte)